aaron-grau/curic/sql/homeworks/questions/meta_corgis/README.md

 ### `CorgiPerkPackage` Class

-The `CorgiPerkPackage` class serves as a clean interface with our database.
+The `CorgiPerkPackage` class serves as an interface with our database.

+`CorgiPerkPackage` must contain a reference to the database (an instance of `ShoppingList`) and its `package_id` within the database.
 We should be able to call `bone`, `kibble`, or `silly_outfit` on any instance of `CorgiPerkPackage` get back a statement of the info and happiness level of that perk.
-This means a `CorgiPerkPackage` must contain a reference to the database (an instance of `ShoppingList`) and its `package_id` within the database.

 ### Test Drive